spe-investigator/performance-anti-samples/HowNotToSplitStrings/Readme.md

 ﻿#How **not** to split strings in .NET.

-Who is [Software Performance Ensurance]?
+Who is [Software Performance Ensurance](https://softwareperformanceensurance.com)?
 We're a software consulting business that offers performance root-cause identification services.
 [Learn more](https://softwareperformanceensurance.com) about our unique offering that enables production cause isolation with unparalleled mean-time-to-resolution.

 ## Intro